webrtc-rs/sctp-proto/README.md

  </a>
 </p>
 <p align="center">
- A pure Rust implementation of SCTP.
-Rewrite <a href="https://github.com/pion/sctp/releases/tag/v1.7.12">Pion</a> SCTP in Rust
+ A pure Rust implementation of SCTP in Sans-IO style.
 </p>